The Shoulder: Theory and Practice

 - To review the research evidence relating to the influence of posture and muscle imbalance and its relationship with shoulder pathology.

-- To review the evidence underpinning the pathology, and the assessment and management of various shoulder conditions, especially rotator cuff related shoulder pain.
+- To review the evidence underpinning the pathology, and the assessment and management of various shoulder conditions, including rotator cuff related shoulder pain and frozen shoulder

 - To review the research evidence evaluating the use of diagnostic imaging as part of the management for musculoskeletal disorders of the shoulder.